fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 So, what is left for the developer is just a fraction of what you pay.

-Also note that most free apps will appear not to be sustainable in the end, whereas FairEmail is properly maintained and supported, and that free apps may have a catch, like sending privacy sensitive information to the internet.
+Also note that most free apps will appear not to be sustainable in the end, whereas FullEmail is properly maintained and supported, and that free apps may have a catch, like sending privacy sensitive information to the internet.
 There are no privacy violating ads in the app either.

-I have been working on FairEmail almost every day for more than two years, so I think the price is more than reasonable.
+I have been working on FullEmail almost every day for more than two years, so I think the price is more than reasonable.
 For this reason there won't be discounts either.

 <br />